Distributed Generation (DG)

 Need help determining if DG is right for you?
 Use our guide to decide.

-If the DG system is only for backup and not used in parallel to the PEC distribution system, please follow the requirements for standby generation.
+If the DG system is only for backup and not used in parallel with the PEC distribution system, please follow the requirements for standby generation.

 Yes, PEC’s interconnection policy and process is not specific to any one technology.